Online Course in Ethical Hacking 7,5 hp

 Reviews of earlier students

-The PDF document below contains the results of the compulsory survey distributed to KTH students in 2017.
+This PDF contains the results of the compulsory survey distributed to KTH students in 2017.